jackmerrill/maatt.fr/content/projects/gitcord.md

 date = "2021-01-23"
 +++

+## ⚠️ Heads up!
+This page is for a project that doesn't exist anymore or never existed in the first place.
+The best term for something like this is **vaporware.** In my eyes, however, it's better to keep these pages than to remove them, [creating linkrot.](/blog/linkrot)

 ---

 I recently was sent an invite to a GitHub organisation and a Discord group known as «DevingOnDiscord».
 From my understanding, it's essentially a group of lads who use Discord to turn a profit with their software.
 Frankly, I've never really cared about making a profit from my service, but I decided to help out with some of the projects.
 One of those being GitCord.